What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 - Requiring an employee to take a COVID-19 test, and thereby collecting information about whether the employee has been infected by the virus, will also be deemed to be processing health data (which is a special category of personal data) under the GDPR and the Federal Data Protection Act.

-- Employer must ensure that they have a valid legal basis under Article 9 of the GDPR to process health data.
+- Employer must ensure that they have a valid legal basis under Article 9 GDPR to process health data.
 The most appropriate legal basis for employers to consider would be that the processing is necessary in order for the employer to meet its employer obligations (Article 9 (2) (b) GDPR and Section 26 (3) FDPA).
 One of these obligations is to ensure a safe and secure working environment, as a part of the employer’s duty of care.
 The challenge lies in determining whether COVID-19 tests are “necessary” to meet the employer’s obligations.

 - A negative COVID-19 test result only represents a snapshot and does not provide reliable information whether the employee is infected when he/she enters the office.